lrq3000/csg_dicoms_anonymizer/README.rst

 With that in mind, the following should be done to make this application a proper software:

+* CRITICAL: autodetect still images and offer option to delete them (they might contain images saved as pixels, currently the software will NOT autodetect nor remove them!)
 * Make demographics file optional.
 It is already not really necessary in the code to anonymize dicoms, an empty csv with just the 'name' column should be enough.
 But it would be better if it was really optional and handled correctly.
 * Make dicoms optional (enter an empty dicoms folder), so that a demographics file will still be anonymized.
 * Allow to reuse an anonymized table (find similar names and assign the same hash).